 The team listed terms including Super Soldier, Story Driven, and Spiritual Reboot as concepts they kept in mind when designing this chapter in Master Chief’s saga.

 Xbox tweeted a video teasing Master Chief as the central character in the game, honing in on the digits “117” branded on his armor, which refers to his other name of John-117.

 Your legend makes it more than just a number. pic.twitter.com/8DUFGz3FsO

 — Xbox (@Xbox) July 16, 2020

 July’s gameplay reveal gave us the biggest clues yet as to Infinite‘s story.
-The demo opened with a date: May 28, 2560, which places it two years after Halo V Guardians.
-It mentions that this is “167 days after we lost,” and based on dialogue from the Banished’s leader toward the end of the demo, that would be a loss to his troops.
+The demo opened with a date: May 28, 2560, which places it two years after Halo 5: Guardians.
+It mentions that this is “167 days after we lost” and is based on dialogue from the Banished’s leader toward the end of the demo that would be a loss to his troops.

 The demo shows the UNSC soldier from the previous trailer, whom 343 officially refers to as the Pilot, and Master Chief crash-land on the Halo ring.
 The Pilot seems a little resentful at the fact that ever since he found Master Chief floating in space, he’s gotten into nothing but trouble.
 Master Chief promises that the pair can look for a ship to get them off the ring once he has taken out three anti-aircraft cannons.